-The first thing she did was contact our older son, Logan.
-Instantly he was on board, assuring her that he and his brother would be there when I reached Mt.
+The first thing she did was contact our older son Logan.
+He was instantly on board and said he and his brother would be there when I reached Mt.
 Katahdin.
 Landon soon affirmed that for himself.

-Plans were already in motion to figure out how they would reach Maine when I finished.
+Unbeknownst to me, plans were now in motion to figure out how my family would get to Mt.
+Katahdin when I arrived there.

 |Date||Monday, September 18, 2017|